project-gemmi/benchmarking-fft/README.md

     kissfft           2536 ns    4929 ns   6030 ns   6553 ns

 NS = disabled SIMD

+I tested libraries with disabled SIMD (vectorization) because I plan to use FFT in WebAssembly which does not support SIMD instructions yet.

 To a first approximation, SSE1 gives 3x speedup, AVX -- 6x.